-Every hydroelectric dam in the country has some version of this story.
+Truth be told, every hydroelectric dam in the country has some version of this story.
 However, there might be a kernel of truth to this fishy-sounding tale.
 Catfish, for example, never stop growing.
 Several variables affect their size, with water temperature and access to food being the biggest.
 Catfish begin active feeding at water temperatures above 70°F with the potential for rapid growth if adequate food is available.
-As a point of reference, the Susquehanna River near Safe Harbor was 84 degrees in August 2022.
+As a reference point, the Susquehanna River near Safe Harbor was 84 degrees in August 2022.

 The following two photos lend additional credibility to the local man-eating monster tale.
 Someone caught this 46-pound beast from the Safe Harbor Dam fishing pier on September 26, 2022.
 Both images come courtesy of Bruce Nickles’ Instagram.
 Believe it or not, bigger fish have been caught on the river.

 The largest ever caught in the Susquehanna was a 57-pound, 50-inch-long flathead on December 27, 2020, near the Lapidum Boat Ramp, about 10 miles downriver of the Pennsylvania-Maryland state line.

 In Pennsylvania’s portion of the river, the record is a 50-pound, 7-ounce catfish hooked near the Muddy Creek public access in York County on April 6, 2019.

 UPDATE: A new state record of 66 pounds 4 oz was caught on Sunday, May 14, 2023, near Columbia, PA, as reported by Columbia Bait & Tackle.
 Reports indicate that the fish was live released after having it officially weighed.